dvb-industries/installation/README.md

-installation
+Installation
 ============

-Ideas how to setup a work laptop
+Ideas how to setup a work laptop.